akiflow/mailauth/README.md

 This has been reported to original package (https://github.com/postalsys/mailauth/issues/91) and to the Bun team as well (https://github.com/oven-sh/bun/issues/21354).

+Unfortuantely, we couldn't find a way to reliably list the supported algorithms with the right case, especially in Bun, so we will resort to execute the verify twice with different cases for the algorithm parameter.

 # mailauth: Email Authentication for Node.js